ShayekhBinIslam/course-starter-python-shayekh/slides/chapter1_01_introduction.md

 type: slides
 ---

-# Introduction
+# Machine Learning

+Notes:
+Machine Learning is a branch of artificial intelligence.

-Notes: Text at the end of a slide prefixed like this will be displayed as speaker notes on the side.
+Text at the end of a slide prefixed like this will be displayed as speaker notes on the side.
 Slides can be separated with a divider: ---.

 ---

-# This is a slide
+# Definition

 ```python
 # Print something